 I’m a cliche.

 The only thing I enjoy about a horror movie is watching it with my friends and lightening the mood.

 I remember watching horror movies at my all-girls dormitory.
 Six of us would curl up on 2 beds under lots of blankets and watch the small notebook screen.
 We would turn off the lights and get way too many snacks for a movie.
 Usually, we would get so freaked up we would end under the covers with just the bravest of us reading the subtitles out loud and describing what was happening.
 The other girls would scare the living shit out of us when they would open the door in the middle of some really scary scene.
 I remember great laughs from watching horror movies and I’ll always associate horror movies with fond friends time.

-Speaking of horror movies to watch with friends I believe the classic still reminds every one of the Scary movies or Zombieland.
-There is nothing like watching ironically bad movie with a bunch of friends.
-October 2019 besides Joker movie belongs to Zombieland 2 that’s been released 10 years from the first one.
+Speaking of horror movies to watch with friends I believe the classic still reminds everyone of the Scary movies or Zombieland.
+There is nothing like watching an ironically bad movie with a bunch of friends.
+October 2019 besides Joker movie belongs to Zombieland 2 which’s been released 10 years from the first one.
 Now in cinemas.

-So dim out your lights, grab some blanket and snacks and dig into the hole of Netflix.
+So dim out your lights, grab some blankets and snacks and dig into the hole of Netflix.

-Let’s keep the Halloween spirit alive even thought adult life is much much scarier than all of the spooky movies combined.
+Let’s keep the Halloween spirit alive even though adult life is much much scarier than all of the spooky movies combined.

 Side note – different countries Netflix offers a different selection of shows and movies.
 I just hope you have the best ones available.